 Along with protecting your customers, product, and staff, HACCP certification can add real value to your business.
 A good auditor will not only compare your HACCP plan with the relevant standard but identify opportunities for improvement for your business.

-It’s important to remember that a key part of certification is preparedness.
+It’s important to remember that a key part of HACCP certification is preparedness.
 You shouldn’t schedule your external audit until you’re ready to hand over all the related paperwork.
 It’s also a good idea to audit your HACCP plan internally to close any gaps you may find.